-Conversion (from alternative type forklift*) – typically 2 days, however this is down to instructors discretion, and further training may be recommended if the candidates do not reach the required standard.
+Conversion (from alternative type forklift*) – typically 2 days.
+However, this is down to instructors discretion.
+Further training may be recommended if the candidates do not reach the required standard.

 Refresher Training – 1 Day

-There is so much depth in all of our Bristol based courses.
-This pallet stacker training course covers (but NOT limited to) the below;
+- There is so much depth in all of our Bristol-based courses.
+This pallet stacker training course covers (but is NOT limited to) the below;

-What will a candidate recieve upon successful completion of a basic operators course?
+What will a candidate receive upon successful completing a basic operators course?